 This component is considered to be the most important of the training program for interns and is woven throughout all other components.
 Cultural diversity themes appear in individual and group sessions, supervision, in the outreach programming in which interns take part, in the training seminar presentations, and in clinical meetings.
 In addition, there are many seminar experiences focusing on self-awareness of cultural identities.
 Psychology interns participate in two unique experiences (fully described below): Social Justice and Outreach component and Process Group in Diversity.

-Social Justice and Outreach Seminar: The Social Justice and Outreach Seminar during the Fall semester is led by a licensed psychologist.
+Social Justice and Outreach Seminar: The Social Justice and Outreach Seminar occurs during the Fall semester and is led by a licensed psychologist.
 Both interns and post-docs will be a part of this seminar.
 Trainees will discuss the role of Psychologists in addressing social justice issues that may prevent or alleviate mental health struggles; explore the relationship between social justice and the development of outreach services and programs; and may develop specialization areas in which they focus their outreach efforts (e.g., LGBT student services, cross-cultural center, international students, substance abuse, eating disorders and body image, suicide prevention).
-Psychology interns are combined with advanced practicum counselors and postdoctoral residents for this experience.
 It is the Training Committee's philosophy that including a diverse group of individuals (including diversity in training levels) enriches the discussion.
 Psychology interns benefit from learning of the outreach experiences of the Multicultural Postdoctoral Residents and may have opportunities to collaborate with the Residents on projects.

 Group on Groups & Workshops: The Group seminar is led by a licensed psychologist and meets once for 1 hr every other week.
 The seminar focuses on guiding and supervising trainees as they develop, market, and co-lead therapy groups and psycho-educational workshops.
 Psychology interns are required to co-lead therapy groups with a staff member and possibly a Multicultural Postdoctoral Resident.
 Information regarding performance in this seminar, as well as performance when leading groups and workshops, may be provided to the individual supervisor and Training Coordinator for inclusion in the semester evaluation process.

 Individual (1:1) Supervision: CAPS meets or exceeds the supervision requirement in the Board of Psychology's Supervised Professional Experience (SPE) regulation.
 Each psychology intern will be provided with supervision for at least 10% of the total time worked each week.
 At least two hours per week of individual face-to-face supervision are provided each week.
 Supervisor assignments for the Fall semester are made by the Training Committee.
 Psychology interns are required to change supervisors during the second semester to obtain a breadth of orientations, techniques, and styles.
-For the second semester, trainees' preferences for supervisors are solicited and considered in assignments made by the Training Coordinator.
+For the Spring semester, trainees' preferences for supervisors are solicited and considered in assignments made by the Training Coordinator.
 Every effort is made to match requests.
 Furthermore, trainees may have a different supervisor during the winter and summer semesters and matches will be decided based on supervisor availiability given the smaller number of supervisors that work during these semesters.

-Group Supervision: Group supervision occurs 1.5 hours per week.
+Group Supervision: Group supervision occurs 1 hour per week.
 Group supervision is co-led by a licensed psychologist and a Multicultural Post-Doc Resident.
 Group supervision provides a forum for discussing clinical work and improving clinical skills.
 Group supervision also provides the format for presenting formal case presentations (see “Other Training Opportunities”).
 Interns are required to do 2 formal case presentations (1 in Fall, 1 in Spring).

 Clinical Consultation Meeting: This weekly consultation meeting is for all staff clinicians, educational counselors, psychiatrists, and trainees.
 It is an opportunity to present cases to one another and engage in clinical consultation.
 This meeting occurs in a large group format and small group format every other week.

 Direct service hours are provided through individual, couple, and group counseling sessions; outreach presentations; consultations, assessment and crisis service.
 The provision of direct service hours are done through consultation with your primary supervisor.
-Psychology interns are expected to accrue 22.5 hours of direct service per week in the Fall and 22.5 hours in the Spring semester.
+Psychology interns are expected to accrue 20.5 hours of direct service per week in the Fall and 22.5 hours in the Spring semester.
 Commonly, this increases to 24.5 hours during the Summer semester.

 Individual/Couple Psychotherapy: Psychology interns are expected to accrue the majority of the direct service hours through work with individual clients.
 The size of the caseload varies considerably depending on whether clients are seen weekly or less often.
 Clinical load may also vary during slower times of the year, such as winter break and the beginning of fall semester, and higher during peak times such as midterms and finals.

-Triage and Crisis Coverage: Triage appointments are generally the entry point for our students and typically las approximately 20 minutes (ICON are 45-50 mins).
+Triage/ICON (Initial Consultation) and Crisis Coverage: Triage/Initial Consultation appointments are generally the entry point for our students and typically last approximately 20 minutes (ICON are 45-50 mins).
 They are designed to assess students' reasons for wanting personal counseling, risk, and safety.
-Following the triage, it will be determined whether CAPS services or outside services would be best for student; either an appointment at CAPS, the CAPS waitlist or a referral will result.
+Following the triage/ICON, it will be determined whether CAPS services or outside services would be best for student; either an appointment at CAPS, the CAPS waitlist or a referral will result.
 Crisis services is offered by CAPS Monday - Friday during hours of operation.
 A variety of crisis cases do come in every semester and include walk-in clients in crisis, phone calls from University Departments (i.e., Residence Halls, Student Conduct, Student Health Center, etc) or requests from faculty to consult about students they are concerned about.
-Typically, interns cover 2 hours of crisis per week.
+Interns cover 2 hours of crisis per week.
 Interns are not responsible for any after hours crisis coverage.

 Group Therapy: Psychology interns may be involved in providing group therapy.
 Formation of groups will be discussed in orientation, individual supervision, and the Groups and Workshops Seminar.
 Psychology interns are required to co-lead therapy groups with a licensed psychologist and possibly a Multicultural Post-Doc Resident.
 Groups are supervised by the leader of the Group on Group Seminar or the licensed psychologist co-leading the group.

-Outreach and Workshops: Psychology interns are expected to be involved in various Counseling Services programming.
+Outreach and Workshops: Psychology interns are expected to be involved in various CAPS programming.
 Psychology interns are encouraged to gain presentation skills by observing and then co-presenting psycho-educational workshops and other outreach requesrs.
-Interns are required to deliver a minimum of one workshop per semester, although our expectation is that interns will significantly exceed this requirement.
-Interns are required to have one workshop per semester observed.
+Interns are required to deliver a minimum of one workshop per semester and are evaluated on this.
 The observer, a CAPS clinician or postdoctoral resident, will complete a feedback form which will be reviewed with the intern and provided to the individual supervisor.
-The “Spartan Success Series,” managed by Educational Counselors at CAPS, provide opportunities to lead workshops such as: stress management, internet addiction, time management, and cross-cultural communication skills.
+Furthermore, the “Spartan Success Series,” managed by Educational Counselors at CAPS, provide opportunities to lead workshops such as: stress management, internet addiction, time management, and cross-cultural communication skills.
 Psychology interns may also be part of programs presented during re-occurring campus events such as Eating Disorders Awareness Week, Transgender Awareness Week, or African American History month or our recurring RIO workshops.
 Time spent on these projects varies widely.
 Psychology interns are welcome to suggest programs based on their interest areas.

 Meeting with Training Coordinator: Psychology interns meet with the Training Coordinator once every two weeks (once/wk since shelter-in-place) for 30 mins to check in about their adjustment to CAPS and discuss professional development issues.
 This time is to support the interns in their adjustment to internship and to help them prepare for their next steps in their career.